Mulholland Drive (2001)

 Presentation:

-This film as well as Inland Empire are David Lynchโs most well known works, which illuminate his range as a filmmaker when his best films are actually based off a Japanese anime.
+This film as well as Inland Empire are David Lynchโs most well known works, which reveal his range when his best films are actually based off a Japanese anime.
 David Lynch commendably tries to make it his own, but does so with so much less mastery incorporating his TV sitcom sensibilities inappropriate for the caliber of depth this story commands.
 His work never feels an ounce cinematic to me and although the poor acting may be by design for this story, the bad acting is also poorly acted even for 2001.
 The only thing of praise is there are some voyeuristic camera movements that are eerie at the beginning of the film but are nevertheless weak compared to tones set by Fincher in the same time period.
 The film looks bad and the visuals and mood donโt capture the psychological themes required for the story.

 Conclusion: